-To complement the core curriculum, Village Glen’s Pace Program is available for students with superior intellectual capabilities.
-The Pace program provides creative, individualized, honors and advanced placement classes that maximize each student’s potential.
-The Village Glen Beacon Program educates students with similar traits to the Village Glen student who require an intensified behavior modification program.
-Village Glen’s kindergarten through 12th grade program offers a highly structured and varied curriculum in conjunction with a wide range of clinical services.
+Village Glen’s Pace Program is for students with dual exceptionalities - giftedness and Asperger's.
+The Pace program offers honors and Advanced Placement (AP) classes that maximize each student’s potential.
+The Village Glen Beacon Program is available for students with behavioral challenges and provides individualized, positive behavior support.
+Village Glen’s kindergarten through 12th grade program offers a highly structured and varied curriculum in conjunction with a wide range of therapeutic and support services.

 Village Glen School is certified by the California State Department of Education and is a candidate for accreditation by the Western Association of Schools and Colleges (WASC).
 All services are provided by a highly professional, licensed and credentialed staff.

 - Small class size: teacher/student ratio averaging 1:6